anoop-panakool/kubernetes-lab/deploying-k8s-cluster.md

-    $ gcloud container clusters create shivam --num-nodes 3 Creating cluster shivam in europe-west3-c...
+    $ gcloud container clusters create shivam --num-nodes 3

+    Creating cluster shivam in europe-west3-c...
     ...
     kubeconfig entry generated for shivam.
     NAME LOCAT.
 MASTER_VER MASTER_IP MACH_TYPE ...
 NODES STATUS
     shivam eu-w3-c 1.13.11...
 5.24.21.22 n1-standard-1 ...
 3 RUNNING

-#### NOTE- I’m creating all three worker nodes in the same zone, but you can also spread them across all zones in the region by setting the compute/zone config value to an entire region instead of a single zone.
+#### NOTE- I have all three worker nodes in the same zone, but you can also spread them across all zones in the region by setting the compute/zone config value to an entire region instead of a single zone.
 If you do, note that --num-nodes indicates the number of nodes per zone.
 If the region contains three zones and you only want three nodes, you must set --num-nodes to 1.

 ### List the GCE virtual machines

    $ gcloud compute instances list

    NAME ZONE MACHINE_TYPE INTERNAL_IP EXTERNAL_IP STATUS
    ...-ctlk eu-west3-c n1-standard-1 10.156.0.16 34.89.238.55 RUNNING
    ...-gj1f eu-west3-c n1-standard-1 10.156.0.14 35.242.223.97 RUNNING